 The Cavendish, Burlington & Lady Moyra Walks

 The purpose of the walks is merely to give an indication of what can be seen in the gardens.
-There are many plants, trees and shrubs which, for reasons of space, cannot be included in this guide but which deserve close inspection.
+There are many plants, trees and shrubs which, for reasons of space, cannot be included in the guide but which deserve close inspection.
 Visitors are invited to wander freely.

 Due to the natural layout of the gardens, it has not so far been possible to supply ramps to all areas and steep banking and steps may cause some access difficulties.
 It is therefore recommended that the Cavendish Walk, as far as the Sunken Garden is suitable for those with wheelchairs or prams.